lob/lob-typescript-sdk/.github/Contributing.md

 ## All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:
-`Note: most of the code in this repo is generated, upon approval the change will be made in the genrator and propogate to this repo on following release`
+`Note: most of the code in this repo is generated, upon approval the change will be made in the genrator and propogated to this repo in the following release`

-# (TODO: FILL IN)

 ## Any contributions you make will be under the MIT Software License